 How to find and access data using B2FIND

 Figure 1.
 The B2FIND metadata search service.

 From the entry page (see Figure 1) you can list all communities that provide metadata to B2FIND by clicking 'COMMUNITIES'.
 By entering text in the provided free text field 'Search Your Data', you can perform a full text search over the whole catalogue directly from the entry page.
-This leads you to a result page where all datasets found are listed on the right panel.
+This leads you to a result page where all retrieved datasets are listed on the panel on the right.